What Is Nofollow Links? SEO Glossary

 Nofollow links play an essential role in maintaining a healthy web ecosystem and a natural backlink profile.
 While they do not pass link equity in the traditional sense, they still carry significant value for several reasons.

-First, Google announced in 2019 that it treats the nofollow attribute as a "hint" rather than a directive.
+First, Google announced on September 10, 2019 that it treats the nofollow attribute as a "hint" rather than a directive.
+As of that announcement nofollow became a hint for ranking purposes, and as of March 1, 2020 it also became a hint for crawling and indexing.
 This means Google may choose to consider nofollow links for ranking purposes if it deems them relevant and trustworthy.
 This was a major shift from the original binary treatment where nofollow links were completely ignored for ranking.

 Second, nofollow links still drive referral traffic.
 A nofollow link from a high-traffic website like Reddit, Wikipedia, or a major news outlet can send thousands of visitors to your site.
 That traffic can lead to conversions, brand awareness, and indirect SEO benefits through increased engagement signals.